About Homeward Trust

 Must pass criminal record check (including vulnerable sector clearance) and CFSA Intervention Record Check;

-Knowledge of Housing First practices and philosophies an asset;
+Knowledge of Housing First practice and philosophy an asset;

 Willing to work within flexible hours (evenings and weekends) and a rotating shift.